Skip to main content

 Reproducible vs reasoned

-Greptile reasons over a codebase graph with a language model, which is powerful for open-ended questions but means an answer can vary between runs. aislop's findings come from static rules, so a given commit always produces the same score.
-That makes it dependable as a merge gate.
+Greptile reasons over a codebase graph with a language model, which is useful for open-ended questions but means an answer can vary between runs. aislop's findings come from static rules, so a given commit produces the same score.
+That makes it useful as a merge gate.

 Keystroke vs pull request

-aislop hooks into the coding agent on every edit, so slop is caught before a PR exists.
+aislop can hook into coding-agent edits, so defined issues can surface before a PR exists.
 Greptile engages at the pull-request stage, reviewing the change against its graph of the wider codebase.
 Different points in the loop, different strengths.

 Cost and latency

-aislop runs no model at runtime, so there is no per-token cost and no inference latency, and the CLI is MIT-licensed and free.
-LLM-backed review carries inference cost and the latency of a model round-trip.
+The aislop CLI runs no model at scan time, so there is no per-token scan cost or inference latency, and the CLI is MIT-licensed and free.
+LLM-backed review usually carries inference cost and the latency of a model round-trip.

 When Greptile is the better choice.